No running, jumping, free access to stairs, no dog doors, or rough playing with other pets or children.

 Place your pet on their side with the injured limb up.
 After a gentle massage, place one hand above the affected joint of the injured limb (for example, the knee) and the other below the joint.
 Make sure that you support the entire limb with your hands.
 A series of FLEXION and EXTENSION exercises should follow.

 Then go into extension (Straightening the joint): Keeping your hands in the same position as for flexion, gently and slowly begin to extend the leg.
-As before, only go until Penny shows discomfort.
+As before, only go until your pet shows discomfort.
 Repeat these movements for 35-40 repetitions, it should take about 5 minutes.

 Once completed you will perform stretches.
 With your pet laying in the same position keep the surgical leg in a neutral position.
 Then bring the leg forward towards the head until some resistance is felt.
 Hold for 10 seconds then slowly bring the leg back towards the tail and hold for 10 seconds.
 Repeat these movements 10 times.